WRASAP Mini Grants Program

 - Mini grant proposals are comprised of 3 parts.
 The Application form, the Budget, and the Budget Narrative.

 - Your proposal must also include a Budget and a Budget Narrative.
-You must download a zip file containing the official forms and instructions to complete the financial section of the proposal.
-You can download them under Funding Categories, but note that you must create a WRASAP account before you are allowed to download the files.
-Once these forms are completed, they must be emailed to firstname.lastname@example.org and email@example.com
+You must download a zip file (download under Funding Categories) containing the official forms and instructions to complete the financial section of the proposal.
+Once these forms are completed, they must be emailed to email@example.com and firstname.lastname@example.org

 - Once your Application, Budget, and Budget Narrative forms have been submitted your proposal will be considered complete.